OrbitalEnterprises/eve-market-strategies/README.md

 ## Downloads

 The latest fully assembled Markdown version of the book will always be available in the repository [here](eve-market-strategies.md).
+You can also view the latest version in web page format [here](https://rawgit.com/OrbitalEnterprises/eve-market-strategies/master/index.html).
 Other versions of the book will be available in our public Google Drive folder [here](https://drive.google.com/open?id=0B6lvkwGmS7a2NWkyc21zbHVmbEE).
 Cloning and building the repository is always the best way to get the most recent version of the book.

 ## Contributing